Learning Infinite-Layer Networks: Without the Kernel Trick: Introduction

-In this work we extend this result to the case where no closed form kernel is available, and thus the kernel trick is not directly applicable.
-We thus turn our attention to the setting where features (i.e., $\ww$ vectors) can be randomly sampled.
-In this setting, our main result shows that for the square loss, we can efficiently learn the above class -- and surprisingly with a comparable computational cost w.r.t standard kernel methods.
-Our approach can thus be applied to any random feature based method.

-The observation we begin with is that sampling random neurons, i.e.~sampling random $\ww$, leads to an estimate of the kernel in \eqref{eq:kernelTrick}.
+The observation we begin with is that sampling random features (i.e., $\ww$ above), leads to an unbiased estimate of the kernel in \eqref{eq:kernelTrick}.
 Thus, if for example, we ignore complexity issues and can sample infinitely many $\ww$'s, it is not surprising that we can avoid the need for exact computation of the kernel.

-Our results provide a much stronger and practical result.
-Given $T$ training samples, the lower bound on achievable accuracy is $O(1/\sqrt{T})$ (see \cite{shamir2014sample}).
+However, our results provide a much stronger and practical result.
+Given $T$ training samples, the lower bound on achievable accuracy is $O(1/\sqrt{T})$ \citep[see][]{shamir2014sample}.
 We show that we can in fact achieve this rate, using $\tilde{O}(T^2)$ calls\footnote{We use $\tilde{O}$ notation to suppress logarithmic factors} to the random feature generator.
-For comparison, note that $O(T^2)$ is the size of the kernel matrix, and is thus likely to be the cost of any algorithm that uses an explicit kernel matrix, where one is available (whether a kernel regression algorithm can use less than $O(T^2)$ kernel entries is an open problem \cite{cesa2015complexity}.
-As we discuss later, our approach improves on previous random features based learning \cite{DaiXHLRBS14,rahimi2009weighted} in terms of sample/computational complexity, and expressiveness.
+For comparison, note that $O(T^2)$ is the size of the kernel matrix, and is thus likely to be the cost of any algorithm that uses an explicit kernel matrix, where one is available.
+As we discuss later, our approach improves on previous random features based learning \cite{dai2014scalable,rahimi2009weighted} in terms of sample/computational complexity, and expressiveness.